 “Where Did The Magic Go” Wins “Best Video” Honors

-This song beautifully summarizes Laura’s “mission statement” of bringing the elegance, class and romance of the last century into today, where it’s sorely needed.
-The lyricist gave Laura permission to change it slightly.
-While Tony Bennett's original was a nostalgic look back by someone who lived through that fabulous era of entertainment, Laura’s is about a younger person who longs to revive it for modern audiences.
-The video includes clips and photos of many of her idols, including a special tribute to her big band genius dad, Billy Ainsworth, who formed her out-of-time musical tastes.
+This song beautifully summarizes Laura’s mission of bringing the elegance, class and romance of the last century into today.
+While Tony Bennett's original was a nostalgic look back by someone who lived through that fabulous musical era, Laura’s is from the viewpoint of a younger person who longs to revive it.
+The video includes many of her idols, including a special tribute to her big band genius dad, Billy Ainsworth, who formed her musical tastes.
 How many of her icons can you recognize?
-Be sure to watch to the very end for a special surprise!
+Watch to the very end for a special surprise!